-- 1.6.2 Scottish Planning Policy (SPP) provides a statement of the Scottish Government's policy on nationally important land use matters.
-The Historic Environment Scotland Policy (HESP) sets out the Scottish Governments policies for the historic environment and provides policy direction.
-Paragraph 147 of SPP refers to World Heritage Sites and states that "Where a development proposal has the potential to affect a World Heritage Site, or its setting, the planning authority must protect and preserve its Outstanding Universal Value."
-The glossary of SPP clearly defines the term 'Outstanding Universal Value' and emphasises that the Statement of OUV is the key reference for the future effective protection and management of the WHS.
-The glossary also clearly defines setting.
-SPP emphasises that setting is more than simply the immediate surroundings of a site.
+1.6.2 The consolidated Scottish Planning Policy provides a statement of the Scottish Government's policy on nationally important land use matters.
+Paragraphs 120 and 121 refer to WHS and state that Councils should protect WHS, their immediate setting, important views and other areas which are important to the site and its protection from inappropriate development.
+Scottish Planning Policy (SPP) and the Scottish Historic Environment Policy (SHEP) emphasise that setting is more than simply the immediate surroundings of a site.
 It can also relate to how the site was intended to fit into the landscape, the views from it and how the site is seen from the surrounding area.
 Planning Advice Note (PAN) 2/2011: Planning and Archaeology and the Managing Change in the Scottish Environment Guidance Notes complete a suite of documents that together set out the Scottish Ministers' policies for planning and the historic environment.
 Links to all the documents mentioned are listed in Appendix 3.

-Development Plan Policy - 1.6.3 Decisions on planning applications require to be made in accordance with the development plan unless material considerations indicate otherwise.
-Development plans, local development plans of each Council, together with higher level strategic development plans plans, include various policies to protect and enhance the historic environment and archaeology.
+Development Plan Policy

+- 1.6.3 Decisions on planning applications require to be made in accordance with the development plan unless material considerations indicate otherwise.
+Development plans, comprising of the adopted local plans/local development plans of each Council, together with higher level strategic development plans/structure plans, include various policies to preserve and enhance the historic environment and archaeology. - 1.6.4 Each of the five Councils along the Antonine Wall has also agreed to include the following specific planning policies in their development plans as they are revised and updated.
+This document provides additional guidance and information on the implementation of these policies in the development management process.
-Antonine Wall Policy 1

-There will be a presumption against development which would have an adverse impact on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site as defined on the Proposals Map.

-Antonine Wall Policy 2

-There will be a presumption against development within the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site buffer zones which would have an adverse impact on the Site and its setting, unless:

-- Mitigating action to the satisfaction of the Council in consultation with Historic Environment Scotland can be taken to redress the adverse impact; and - There is no conflict with other Local Development Plan policies.
+Antonine Wall Policy 1 There will be a presumption against development which would have an adverse impact on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site as defined on the Proposals Map.
+Antonine Wall Policy 2 There will be a presumption against development within the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site buffer zones which would have an adverse impact on the Site and its setting, unless: mitigating action to the satisfaction of the Council in consultation with Historic Scotland can be taken to redress the adverse impact; and there is no conflict with other Local Plan policies. inks to the relevant Council development plans are included in Appendix 3.

-- 1.6.4 Each of the five Councils along the Antonine Wall has also agreed to include the following specific planning policies in their development plans as they are revised and updated.
-This document provides additional guidance and information on the implementation of these policies in the development management process. - 1.6.5 In addition to protection under planning legalisation, about two-thirds of the Wall which has remained unaffected by modern development, is scheduled as a monument of national importance under the Ancient Monuments and Archaeological Areas Act 1979.
-Most works carried out within the boundaries of the monument require Scheduled Monument Consent (SMC): the prior written consent of Scottish Ministers, obtained through Historic Environment Scotland.
+1.6.5 In addition to protection under planning legalisation, about two-thirds of the Wall which has remained unaffected by modern development, is scheduled as a monument of national importance under the Ancient Monuments and Archaeological Areas Act 1979.
+Most works carried out within the boundaries of the monument require Scheduled Monument Consent (SMC): the prior written consent of Scottish Ministers, obtained through Historic Scotland.
 SMC is separate from planning consent and one can be given without prejudice to the other.
 Section 2.10 provides more information.

-- This document provides advice for decision makers, developers and members of the public on managing the impact of development on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and its setting. - The SG is a material consideration in the assessment and determination of planning applications affecting the Antonine Wall and its setting, and will be adopted as statutory Supplementary Guidance hich forms part of the Local Development Plan. - The Antonine Wall is of international significance.
-As a World Heritage Site its outstanding universal value, authenticity and integrity must be protected. - There is a presumption against development which would have an adverse impact on the Antonine Wall and its setting.
+• This document provides advice for decision makers, developers and members of the public on managing the impact of development on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and its setting;

+The SPG is a material consideration in the assessment and determination of planning applications affecting the Antonine Wall and its settings and will be adopted as statutory Supllementary Guidance slongside future Local Development Plans;

+- The Antonine Wall is of international significance.
+As a World Heritage Site its outstanding universal value, authenticity and integrity must be protected. - There is a presumption against development which would have an adverse impact site in:
-2. Application Process